-On February 9, 2017, the Company and Adriana Resources Inc. ("ADI") closed their previously announced business combination pursuant to a plan of arrangement under the Canada Business Corporations Act ("Arrangement").
+On February 9, 2017, the Company and SRC closed their previously announced business combination pursuant to a plan of arrangement under the Canada Business Corporations Act ("Arrangement").

 Under the Arrangement, SRC became a wholly-owned subsidiary of ADI and holders of common shares of SRC ("SRC Shareholders") received 3.0 ADI common shares per common share of SRC (the "Exchange Ratio").
 On February 8, 2017, ADI shareholders received one-quarter of a warrant in respect of each ADI share held, with each whole warrant (each, a "Warrant") having a five-year term and a strike price of \$0.333 per share (the "Warrant Distribution").
-The Warrants trade on the Toronto Stock Exchange (the "TSX") under the symbol SRHI.WT.
+The Warrants trade on the TSX under the symbol SRHI.WT.

-As part of the Arrangement, ADI shareholders approved a name change of ADI to Sprott Resource Holdings Inc. ("SRHI") together with the TSX approving the graduation of ADI from the Toronto Venture Exchange to the TSX.
-SRHI trades on the TSX under the symbol SRHI.
+As part of the Arrangement, ADI shareholders approved a name change of ADI to SRHI together with the TSX approving the graduation of ADI from the Toronto Venture Exchange to the TSX.